MisterDodik/Unity-Puzzle-Collection/Assets/Puzzles/Box_Puzzle/README.md

 - A reference image of the cube is displayed on the screen, showing the correct positions for each plank.

-- The objective is to drag each plank to its correct position as indicated by the reference cube.

 🛠 **Implementation Notes**